 - Educational and fun, but still teaches real chemistry.

 - Introduces STEM in the kitchen.

 6. Kids First Chemistry Set

-Designed specifically for teaching the fundamentals, this has detailed full-color illustrations for each of the 27 projects recommended.
-At this age, so many kits dumb down the real science, but the kit does a good job of keeping it entertaining for students while not losing focus on understanding the science at work.
+Designed specifically for teaching fundamental concepts of science, the accompanying book has detailed full-color illustrations for each of its 27 science experiments.
+At this stage, so many science kits dumb down the real science, but this kit keeps things entertaining for kids while not losing focus on understanding what is at work.

-The single most important thing to consider when buying a science kit for your kids is the individual child.
-It seems obvious, but it is so easy to just look at the “recommended age” when buying something for a child, without actually considering where they are in their development.
+When buying a science kit, it is important to consider how your kids will learn from the experiments.
+It seems obvious, but it is so easy to just look at the “recommended age”, without actually considering where they are in their development.

-If you really want to pique your kids’ interest in science, you’ll probably want to try something simpler and a kit that focuses on the magic of science.
-But if your kids are already drawn toward science or engineering, don’t be afraid to buy something that is slightly above their level.
+If you just want to pique a child’s interest, you’ll probably want to try something simpler or focused on the magic of science.
+But if your kids are already drawn toward science or engineering, don’t be afraid to buy science kits slightly above their level.

-Science is great for encouraging a child to stretch their understanding of the world.
-Exposing your children to science that is just beyond their current comfort level can keep your kids hungry to discover the next amazing thing in life.
+Chemistry is great for encouraging imagination and expanding your understanding of the world of science.
+Exposing your children to material that just beyond their current comfort level can keep your kids hungry to discover the next amazing thing in life.